mangabe16/lexos/doc_src/docs/user_guide/cluster/hierarchical-agglomerative-clustering.md

 <img src="../../../tutorials/cluster/dendrogram.png" alt="Sample dendrogram">

+!!! warning "TODO:"
+    There needs to be info on the different ways to submit data: DTMs, DataFrames, etc. Note that when DTMs are submitted, they are automatically transposed so that docs are rows and terms are columns.
+DataFrames have to be submitted in that format.
+All this needs a section explaining how to pass data to `Dendrogram` and `PlotlyDendrogram`.

 ### Dendrogram Settings

 When we create the `Dendrogram`, we need to tell it how to measure document similarity and how to connect those similarities into a tree.
 Here are the key parameters you can adjust: